 Because Ehrehart was a consulting engineer for the NYC and had a national reputation, he was very familiar with Henry Flagler’s Florida East Coast Railway Key West Extension, which was started in 1905.
 In a brief notice that appeared on January 15, 1909 in The Miami Metropolis, it was noted that “Mr. and Mrs. J. H. Ehrhart arrived here yesterday from the Keys where they have been spending several days …” It is possible that he played some role in the construction of the Key West Extension.
 It is doubtful that this had been his first trip to this area.

-Some time before 1911, Ehrehart purchased between 400 and 1,700 acres of land just south of Cutler.
-The number of acres depends on the newspaper account.
-One from January of 1911 says that he was “the owner of seventeen hundred acres at ‘Black Point’, a fertile tract of red land on the bay shore south of Cutler” while another from April of 1912 says that “J. D. Brown, one of Cutler’s enterprising growers” had “charge of the 400-acre plantation of J. H. Ehrhart, a wealthy New York investor.”
+Ehrehart purchased 800 acres of land just south of Cutler, below the Perrine grant, in late 19051.
+He added to his purchase in subsequent years until he had accumulated 1,700 acres.
+The Miami Metropolis reported in January of 1911 that he was “the owner of seventeen hundred acres at ‘Black Point’, a fertile tract of red land on the bay shore south of Cutler.”
+In April of 1912, the newspaper reported that “J. D. Brown, one of Cutler’s enterprising growers” had “charge of the 400-acre plantation of J. H. Ehrhart, a wealthy New York investor.”
 Ehrehart also owned “a large peach orchard” in Georgia which Brown managed, too.
 J. D. Brown’s name was misspelled by the newspaper reporter – it was really James Bedell Brown (1876-1951).
 He was of some relation to David Chappell Brown, the Brown in the Brown & Moody store in Cutler.
 The Browns were originally from Camden County, Georgia.

 According to an article in the January 21, 1911 issue of The Miami Metropolis, Ehrehart named his estate “Franjo.”
 The origin of the name is probably a contraction of the first names of Frances L. Ehrehart and her husband, John.
 The article stated that “a fine rock road to Perrine” was being built to “bring the products from the farm much nearer transportation facilities.”
 That rock road is identified as the “Perrine Road” on the 1924 plat of Tenalla Ocean Farms, recorded in book 8 on page 124 of the Miami-Dade County records.
 The plat shows the property of J. H. Ehrehart at the northwest corner of what is now Old Cutler and Franjo Road, across the road from Franjo Park, which is the property shown on the plat as belonging to Dade County.